KUMA Timer — User Guide

 Installation

-5. In the connection settings enter KUMA's IP address and port (default 5555)
+4. Go to Connections, add a new connection and search for KUMA Timer; enter KUMA's IP address and port (default 5555)

 Actions